Introducing Solids to a Baby: A Guide for Parents

 Just after you feel you may have a routine with milk feeds with your little one, another big feeding milestone approaches quickly!
 The next step: Starting solid foods.
 It’s a journey filled with excitement and anticipation, as well as a touch of uncertainty for parents.
 As you embark on this adventure, we’re here to guide you through each step, addressing your concerns and celebrating the significance of this transition.

 Introducing solids marks a pivotal phase in your baby’s nutrition and growth.
-While breast milk or formula provides vital nutrients up until 12 months, solid foods offer a broader spectrum of flavors and textures to support the development of essential oral and digestive muscles needed for learning how to eat.
+While breast milk or formula provides vital nutrients up until 12 months, solid foods offer a broader spectrum of flavours and textures to support the development of essential oral and digestive muscles needed for learning how to eat.
 You may have heard the phrase “food before one is just for fun.”
 While this phrase does have some truth to it, we want to emphasize that it is not JUST for fun, it is also to help meet nutrient needs such as iron, zinc, choline, fat, carbs and more!
 A more accurate phrase may be “food before one is for fun, exploration, and growth.”
 Prioritize offering a variety of foods and understand that it’s a process that takes time!

 It’s completely normal for parents to have mixed emotions during this transition.
 You might feel excited to witness your baby’s reactions to new foods, but also concerned about their safety and nutritional value.
 Remember, you’re not alone in this; many parents share similar experiences.